BartHM/LSDOS631L/README.md

 	NOSTOP    - Keep on going without pause
 	            The default is to wait for a keypress at the beginning of each JCL file.
+	NL	  - No Listing on screen (except when _XR is specified)

 If you didn't supply the (ALL) parameter, you'll want to enter the command "DO BUILDLIB" to assemble the files that make up the SYS6, SYS7